Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Computational experiment

-The performance of the matheuristic introduced in Sections \ref{sec:rn-lb-ub} and \ref{sec:sd-lb-ub} is analyzed in this section for the RN and SD risk measures, respectively.
-For that purpose, the difficult instances I3 and I7 are considered, which problem dimensions are shown in Tables \ref{Tab.I3elem} and \ref{Tab.I7elem}, respectively.
-On the other hand, the dimensions of models LIP-RN \eqref{LIP-RN} and LIP-SD \eqref{LIP-SD} are shown in the related Tables \ref{I3.dim-results} and \ref{I7.dim-results}.
+The section presents the performance of the matheuristic scheme introduced in Sections \ref{sec:rn-lb-ub} and \ref{sec:ORA-lb-ub}, while solving the CDDP models LIP-RN and LIP-ORA, respectively.
+For this purpose, the difficult instances I3 and I7 are considered, which model dimensions are shown in Tables \ref{I3.dim-results} and \ref{I7.dim-results}, respectively.